-- Substantially different from other IEEE 802 standards. - One unique solution per problem (not two solutions to a problem). - Easy for the document reader to select the relevant specification. - There is no other IEEE 802 standard which addresses high speed (622 Mbps and above) ring topologies optimized for data transmission. - There is no other IEEE 802 standard which specifies a bandwidth sharing algorithm for data rates in excess of 1 Gbps. - This standard will provide a solution which provides high speed, scalable, resilient ring based networks featuring spatial reuse and protection mechanisms (capable of sub 50 ms switching). - The standard will define a single Media Access Control algorithm, along with multiple Physical Layer options, formatted in a fashion similar to other 802 standards.
+- Substantially different from other IEEE 802 standards.

+- One unique solution per problem (not two solutions to a problem).

+- Easy for the document reader to select the relevant specification.

+- There is no other IEEE 802 standard which addresses high speed (622 Mbps and above) ring topologies optimized for data transmission. - There is no other IEEE 802 standard which specifies a bandwidth sharing algorithm for data rates in excess of 1 Gbps. - This standard will provide a solution which uniquely addresses the need for high speed, scalable, resilient ring based networks. - The standard will define a single Media Access Control algorithm, along with multiple Physical Layer options, formatted in a fashion similar to 802.3 and 802.5.